armanbasirat/rke/README.md

-## Setup kubernetes cluster with rancher RKE
+## Setup kubernetes cluster with RKE